ankile/robust-rearrangement/README.md

 _**Update Sept 20, 2024:**_ The data used to train the models in this project is now available in an [S3 bucket](https://iai-robust-rearrangement.s3.us-east-2.amazonaws.com/index.html).
 We also have a script to download data for the different tasks in the right places.

+_**Update Sept 27, 2024:**_ Commands for starting the BC pre-training on the data is added, as well as started adding the model weights from the paper.

 ## Installation Instructions